 DDG is an automated and hardened version of the latest DDG protocol (developed in the DiMaio lab (Park et al J. Chem.
 Theory Computation 2016 vol. 12 p.
 6201) and further defined at Cyrus), designed to run stably at scale.
 We have benchmarked these methods extensively against experimental data and found them to be more accurate than competing tools, such as FEP, and to offer very high throughput due to the algorithmic efficiency of Rosetta.
+Additionally, Cyrus has made improvements to DDG which have significantly improved its predictive power.

 de novo Design of Mini-Protein Binders